antonioiuliano2/EDER-VIANN/README.md

 1)  python3 M1_PrepareTrainData.py --Xmin 50000 --Xmax 120000 --Ymin -120000 --Ymax 50000 --Track FEDRA  --f $<your file with reconstructed tracks>

+    Purpose: This script prepares the MC tracking data for EDER-VIANN training routines
-    min and max value arguments can be changed or completely removed if all ECC data to be used for training.
+    FYI: min and max value arguments can be changed or completely removed if all ECC data to be used for training.
     The X and Y bounds are exclusive (they define the portion of the ECC data that is not used in training).
     Track type can be changed to MC if Monte-Carlo truth track reconstruction data is used.
     The script can take 1-5 minutes depending on the size of the input file.
     Once it finish it will give the message "The track data has been created successfully and written to ....' and exit.

 2)  python3 M2_GenerateTrainSeeds.py --Mode R

+    Purpose: This script selects and prepares 2-track seeds that have either a common Mother particle (True label) or do not have a common Mother particle (False label).
-    The script will send warning, type Y.
+    FYI: The script will send warning, type Y.
     The program will send HTCondor jobs and exit.
     The jobs take about an hour.

 3)  M2_GenerateTrainSeeds.py --Mode C

-    It will check whether the HTCondor jobs have been completed, if not it will give a warning.
+    FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

 4)  M3_GenerateImages.py --Mode R

+    Purpose: This script takes the output from the previous step and decorates the mwith track hit information that can be used to render the seed image.
+This script creates teraining and validation samples.
-    The script will send warning, type Y.
+    FYI: The script will send warning, type Y.
     The program will send HTCondor jobs and exit.
     The jobs take about an hour.

 5)  M3_GenerateImages.py --Mode C

-    It will check whether the HTCondor jobs have been completed, if not it will give a warning.
+    FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

 6)  python3 M5_TrainModel.py --Mode R